nebunebu/nebvim/README.md

 }
 ```

-## Configuration

-> [!NOTE]
-> Coming Soon

-### Configurations
+## Configurations

-This repository provides multiple Neovim configurations, each tailored for a specific use case:
+This flake provides two Neovim configurations:

 -   **`nebvim` (default)**: A full-featured Neovim IDE, complete with plugins for development, debugging, and more.
 -   **`manvim`**: A minimal configuration designed to be used as a `MANPAGER`, providing a clean and efficient way to read man pages.

 ### Plugin Management

-The file `confs/nebvim/plugins.nix` serves as the primary plugin manager for this configuration.
+The file `confs/${conf}/plugins.nix` serves as the primary plugin manager for each configuration.
 You can add plugins from three main sources:

 -   **`pkgs.vimPlugins`**: The standard Nixpkgs repository for Vim plugins.
 -   **`pkgs.vimExtraPlugins`**: An overlay providing additional community plugins.
 -   **Flakes**: You can build plugins directly from flake inputs using the `lib.lz.build` helper.

 The `plugins.nix` file contains examples of each method.

+### Runtime Dependencies

 Any runtime dependencies required by your plugins (e.g., external commands, libraries) should be added to `confs/nebvim/packages.nix`.